steve-z-wang/steve-z-wang/README.md

 # Welcome to My GitHub Page!

 Hi there!
-I'm Steve, an M.Eng. student in Electrical and Computer Engineering (ECE) at Cornell University.
+I'm Steve.
+I like building things from scratch.

 Feel free to connect with me:
 - **LinkedIn:** [linkedin.com/in/stevewang2000](https://www.linkedin.com/in/stevewang2000/)